awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* aws-cdk-lib.aws_ec2.IVpc

-The VPC object where to deploy the EKS cluster VPC should have at least two private and public subnets in different Availability Zones All private subnets should have the following tags: 'for-use-with-amazon-emr-managed-policies'='true' 'kubernetes.io/role/internal-elb'='1' All public subnets should have the following tag: 'kubernetes.io/role/elb'='1' Cannot be combined with `vpcCidr`.
+The VPC object where to deploy the EKS cluster.

+VPC should have at least two private and public subnets in different Availability Zones All private subnets should have the following tags:
+'for-use-with-amazon-emr-managed-policies'='true'
+'kubernetes.io/role/internal-elb'='1'
+All public subnets should have the following tag:
+'kubernetes.io/role/elb'='1'
+Cannot be combined with `vpcCidr`.
 If combined, `vpcCidr` takes precedence.

 ---